24 September 2016

 Samson

 Antonius Johannes Geesink was born in Utrecht, The Netherlands in 1934.
-He first participated in the European Championships in 1951, and placed second in his category.
+He first participated in the European Championships in 1951 and placed second in his category.
 The following year, he won his first European title.
 Through to 1967, twenty more European titles followed.

 At the 1956 World Championships, Geesink was eliminated in the semi-finals against Yoshihiko Yoshimatsu.
-At the 1961 World Championships, Geesink became World Champion in the open class, defeating the Japanese champion Koji Sone.
+At the 1961 World Championships, Geesink became the World Champion in the open class, defeating the Japanese champion Koji Sone.
 Japanese judokas had won all the World Championship titles contested up to that point.

 Judo debuted as an official sport at the 1964 Summer Olympics, which were held in the sport's home country, Japan.
-Anton Geesink provided one of the surprises of the Games by winning the open class through defeat of Akio Kaminaga.
+Anton Geesink provided one of the surprises of the Games by winning the open class through the defeat of Akio Kaminaga.
 Although Japan had won all other judo events, the loss of the blue riband open class saddened the hosts.

 Geesink then starred in an early Spaghetti Western, Oklahoma John (Jaime Jesús Balcázar, Roberto Bianchi Montero, 1965) with Sabine Bethmann.
-Geesinks’s best known film is probably the Italian peplum I Grandi Condottieri/Great Leaders of the Bible (Marcello Baldi, Francisco Pérez-Dolz, 1965) with Fernando Rey, in which Geesink starred as the biblical super hero Samson.
+Geesinks’s best-known film is probably the Italian Peplum I Grandi Condottieri/Great Leaders of the Bible (Marcello Baldi, Francisco Pérez-Dolz, 1965) with Fernando Rey, in which Geesink starred as the biblical superhero Samson.

 Anton Geesink